top of page

 Etanniṣedhajanya udbhūtāndhakāro māyākhyaḥ||37||

-37. The resulting darkness produced by this negation is known as Māyā.
+37. The resulting darkness being brought about by this denial is known as Māyā.

-The resulting darkness produced by this negation is known as Māyā.
-This Māyā, Drawing a veil, so to speak, over the essential nature of the Great Lord transforms the infinite and all-knowing Śiva into a miserable limited individual who is constantly filled with doubts and whose mind is troubled by error at every step.
+The resulting darkness being brought about or generated by this denial is known as/called Māyā.
+This Māyā, by drawing a veil, as it were, over the essential nature of the Great Lord, transforms the infinite all-knowing Śiva into a miserable limited individual who is constantly full of doubts and whose mind is troubled by error at every step.

-• Māyīyamala and Kārmamala: which consist of a dissemination of duality/differences, and limited doership, in relation to good and bad actions respectively.
+• Māyīyamala and Kārmamala: which consist of a spreading out of duality/differences and limited doership/agency relating to good and bad actions respectively.

 Niḥśeṣavāstavīyaṁ māyā sā hi svasya śakteravabhāsamātrā||38||

-This (iyam) Māyā (māyā) (is) totally 'real' (niḥśeṣa-vāstavī) because (hi) she (sā) (is) only (mātrā) a manifestation (avabhāsa) of His own Śakti or Power (svasya śakteḥ) .
+This (iyam) Māyā (māyā) (is) completely 'real' (niḥśeṣa-vāstavī) because (hi) she (sā) (is) just (mātrā) a manifestation (avabhāsa) of His own Śakti or Power (svasya śakteḥ).

-38. This Māyā is completely 'real' because she is only a manifestation of Her own Śakti or Power.
+38. This Māyā is completely 'real' because she is just a manifestation of His own Śakti or Power.

 Samāsena parabhairavayoge na kiñcinmohātmakaviśvaṁ vidyate'sya viśvasyāśeṣatāttvikarūpatacchaktyutthitatvāt||39||

-39. Ultimately, there is no illusory universe in Parabhairavayoga, for this universe has appeared from His Śakti, which is completely Real.
+39. All in all, there is no illusory universe in Parabhairavayoga, because this universe has come forth from His Śakti, who is totally Real.

-Ultimately, there is no illusory universe in Parabhairavayoga—a universe which is neither real nor unreal—for this universe has appeared from His Śakti—for this universe has emerged from His Absolute Freedom—which is all-Real.
-Since Paramaśiva possesses Real Absolute Freedom, that is, since He has the capacity to accomplish what is very difficult to accomplish, therefore, to explain the process of universal manifestation, there is absolutely no scope here for a deceptive Māyā which is neither real nor unreal, as indicated by the non-dualistic Vedānta philosophy.
+All in all, there is no illusory universe in Parabhairavayoga —a universe which is neither real nor unreal—, because this universe has come forth from His Śakti —because this universe has arisen from His Absolute Freedom—, who is totally Real.
+Since Paramaśiva is possessed of Real Absolute Freedom, i.e. since He has the capacity to accomplish that which is very difficult to be accomplished, therefore, in order to explain the process of universal manifestation, there is no room at all here for a delusive Māyā that is neither real nor unreal, as pointed out by the non-dualistic Vedānta philosophy.

 Yatsa svecchayā tatprakāśaṁ tyajati-niṣedhayati tatsa svayaṁ punaḥ svaprakāśaṁ svīkariṣyati||40||

-40. Since He, of His own Will, renounces/denies His Light, it is He who will accept His Light again.
+40. As He, of His own Will, renounces/denies His Light, it is Him who will accept His Light again.

-Since He, the Supreme Lord, by His own will and according to His own desire, gives up/denies His Light or Splendor, it is He who will accept His Light or Splendor again.
-Since the Great Lord has performed the process of concealing His own essential nature, consequently, He will, whenever He so desires, reveal His own essential nature, and there is absolutely nothing that a limited individual can do about it, since all the actions of this atomic being depend on Paramaśiva alone.
+As He, i.e. the Supreme Lord, of His own Will viz. according to His own Wish, renounces/denies His Light or Splendor, it is therefore Him who will accept His Light or Splendor again.
+Because the Great Lord carried out the process of concealing His own essential nature, consequently He, when He wishes so, will reveal His own essential nature, and there is nothing at all that a limited individual can do about it, since all the actions of this atomic self depend on Paramaśiva only.

 Svaprakāśe punastatsvīkṛta etan muktirātmopalabdhirvā nāma||41||